UCIL Academy

 Students must adhere to class assignment deadlines.

-All grades are calculated in a student’s GPA and will appear on their college and high school transcript, whenever applicable.
+All grades are calculated in a student’s GPA and will appear on their university and high school transcript, whenever applicable.

-All grades earned, including “W” for withdrawal, are a permanent part of the student academic record and may impact subsequent college admission.
+All grades earned, including “W” for withdrawal, are a permanent part of the student academic record and may impact subsequent university admission.

 Course materials and class discussions may reflect topics not typically included in high school level coursework.